Stuycs-K/project03-final-09-liuj-pangr/DEVLOG.md

 Worked together to make the program ssh-compatible and fixed perm errors.
 Plan on working on tie-breakers.

+### 2025-01-14 - Brief description
+Tie breakers work now, going to do some optimizations.

+### 2025-01-15 - Brief description
+Code optimized, working version on main.
+Only thing left is the select optimization, besides that all done.

+### 2025-01-16 - Brief description
+Helping on select.

 ## Jason Liu

 ### 2024-01-02 - Brief description